 Steve takes care of communication and planning.
 He’s our big picture man.
 Aspiring Adventures started as a dream of Steve’s.

 Katy is our operations machine.
 No idea is too big, and no detail is too small.
 Her superpower is turning dreams into reality.

-Maylí, our import from the “real world” of big airlines and tour companies, brings calm, caring professionalism and impressive negotiation skills (as well as an ability to walk in high heels that was previously unknown to Aspiring Adventures) to the varied, complex job that is overseeing our Peru operation.
+Maylí, our import from the “real world” of Peru's big airlines and group tour companies, brings calm, caring professionalism and impressive negotiation skills (as well as an ability to walk in high heels that was previously unknown to Aspiring Adventures) to the varied, complex job that is overseeing our Peru operation.
 From the biggest picture to the smallest detail, Maylí’s on top of it.

 Peru Logistics Coordinator

 Johan, our youngest team member, looks after all our outdoors equipment, coordinates all our field staff, and cooks up a storm on our camping trips.
 Born and bred in a subsistence farming community, Johan impressed us all with his insane work ethic from the day we met him (cheesecake for breakfast anyone?) and we think he has a very big future in tourism ahead of him.